Small Area Estimation of Inequality Measures using Mixtures of Beta: Introduction

-In literature, only a few contributions relate to the small area estimation of inequality indicators, since in this context poverty has special consideration and inequality is treated as a minor appendix \citep{molina2010small, pratesi2016analysis}. \citet{Fabrizi2016} deal with Gini index estimation, while \citet{tzavidis2016robust} include Gini index and Quantile Share Ratio and, lastly, \citet{marchetti2021robust} consider Gini and Theil indexes.
-All of them mostly focus on the Gini index and never treat more than two measures at a time.

-Inequality can be seen as a multifaceted concept, embracing diverse objective and subjective assessments on the characteristics of income distribution.
+In literature, only a few contributions relate to the small area estimation of inequality indicators, since in this context poverty has special consideration and inequality is treated as a minor appendix \citep{molina2010small, pratesi2016analysis}. \citet{Fabrizi2016} deal with the Gini index estimation via area level models.
+Other authors propose unit level models: \citet{tzavidis2016robust} for Gini index and Quantile Share Ratio, \citet{marchetti2021robust} for Gini and Theil indexes and \citet{gardini2022poverty} for the Quantile Share Ratio.
+All of them never treat more than two inequality measures at a time.
+However, inequality can be seen as a multifaceted concept, embracing diverse objective and normative assessments on the characteristics of income distribution \citep{cowell2011measuring}.
 It can be measured via a plethora of statistical indicators, all of them with different axiomatic properties and featuring varying sensitivities to extreme values and income transfers that could reduce inequality.
 Thus, the point of concurrently producing estimates of various indicators could provide a comprehensive overview of the phenomenon.

 In this spirit, we propose a small area estimation strategy for a set of four income inequality measures.
-In addition to Gini index, we consider the Relative Theil index, particularly appealing due to its additive decomponsability property which allows expressing inequality as the sum of between and within components.
-Moreover, we consider the family of Atkinson measures, which stands apart from other descriptive measures by explicitly incorporating a welfare evaluation of inequality implications and enabling for a complete ordering of income distributions.
-All the measures considered varies between 0 (case of perfect equality) and 1 (perfect inequality), having double bounded support, where degenerate cases 0 and 1 have probability very close to zero also in a small sample context.
-Our approach lies within the framework of Bayesian inference of area-level models, being less demanding with respect to data requirements and computational issues, as well as enabling the incorporation of design-based properties in a straightforward way.
+In addition to the Gini index, we consider the Relative Theil index, particularly appealing due to its additive decomposability property which allows expressing inequality as the sum of between and within components.
+Moreover, we consider the family of Atkinson measures, which stands apart from other descriptive measures by explicitly incorporating a welfare evaluation of inequality implications and enabling a complete ordering of income distributions.
+All the measures considered vary between 0 (case of perfect equality) and 1 (perfect inequality), having double bounded support, where degenerate cases 0 and 1 have probability very close to zero also in a small sample context.